patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/layouts/flex.md

 ## Variations

 The flex layout is based on the [CSS "flex" properties](https://www.w3schools.com/cssref/css3_pr_flex.php), which help determine how a flex item will grow or shrink to fit the space available in its container.
+These properties allow for variance in the implementation and appearance of flex layouts.

+Most of the flex layout variations are available at our standard breakpoints.
+In the future, we plan to apply these modifiers via [ResizeObserver](https://developer.mozilla.org/en-US/docs/Web/API/ResizeObserver).